Academic and Other Support

 Dr. Roy Fiscel, firstname.lastname@example.org

-Roy is based in the History department does not advise for specific subjects and majors, so you may find it useful to approach convenors within the specific departments for specialised advice.
+Roy is based in the History department.
+Please note that for advice pertaining to specific subjects and majors, you may find it useful to approach convenors within the relevant departments.

 Learning and Teaching Development offers all students extra support with their academic studies.
 All students can receive help, whether you are at SOAS for the full year or one term.
 The department runs one-to-one tutorials, workshops and also has 'help yourself' resources online.
 You might wish to speak to them about: